zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/explore-automatic-deletion-flashback-logs/explore-automatic-deletion-flashback-logs.md

     ```
     SQL> <copy>ALTER SYSTEM SET db_recovery_file_dest_size=100G;</copy>

     System altered.
     ```

 2. Query the `v$recovery_file_dest` view to monitor the space availability in the flash recovery area.
+Your values may be different than those shown below.

     ```
     SQL> <copy>select